 Pench National Park, Madhya Pradesh

 Pench National Park falls under the Seoni and Chhindwara districts of Madhya Pradesh.
 It derives its name from the Pench River that flows through it and divides it into two halves namely Chhindwara and Seoni respectively.
 It was declared a sanctuary in 1977 but raised to the status of national park in 1983.
 In 1992, it was established as a tiger reserve.
 In 2011, the park won the ‘Best Management Award’.
 Pench Tiger Reserve and its neighbourhood is the original setting of Rudyard Kipling’s most famous work, The Jungle Book and this park is also known as ‘Mowgli Land’.
-It is one of the popular national parks in India.
+It is one of the popular national parks in India, and among the prime places to visit near Mumbai for wildlife enthusiasts.

 Tigers are usually seen around the Pench River, as the density of prey population is higher here.
 There are 25 tigers recorded in this park.
 It is also the jungle abode of 39 species of mammals, 13 species of reptiles, 3 species of amphibians and over 170 varieties of birds.
 Major species of fauna include leopards, cheetal, sambar, nilgai, jackals, wild dogs, gaur, sloth bears, langurs, small Indian civets and palm civets.
 There are also more than 210 species of birds, including a host of migratory species.
 The best time to visit the park is between November and May.